Critter Cam

 Our remote wildlife camera program

 The Critter Cam program conducts research in remote areas to help guide our land conservation efforts.
 We place cameras throughout the Upper San Diego River Watershed to document wildlife movement so that key places wildlife depend upon can be protected.
 The cameras are managed by a staff scientist in partnership with an amazing group of dedicated volunteers.
+The Critter Cam has three primary goals:

 • Identify key properties for conservation